-Link to my Professional Developments Transcripts
+Link to my Professional Development Transcripts

-Master's Thesis, 'On Subconscious Truths As Expressed by William James,'
+Master's Thesis, 'On Subconscious Truths As Expressed by William James'

 Professorship:

-Hopkinsville Community College; Philosophy & Medical Ethics
+Hopkinsville Community College: Philosophy & Medical Ethics

-Fayetteville Technical Community College; Critical Thinking
+Fayetteville Technical Community College: Critical Thinking, Ethics

-Valencia College; Humanities & 20th Cent Humanities
+Valencia College: Humanities & 20th Cent Humanities

 Education:

 B.A.
-University of Maryland College: Philosophy
+University of Maryland College: Philosophy (2013)

 M.A.
-University of Southern California: Dominguez Hills: Humanities & Philosophy
+University of Southern California: Dominguez Hills: Humanities & Philosophy (2015)

 Courses Taught at Fayetteville Technical Community College: